 Tennessee is no stranger to paper wasps.
-These wasps are capable of stinging multiple times, but they are less aggressive than other wasp species and only attack when their colony is threatened.
+These wasps are capable of stinging multiple times, but they are less aggressive than other wasp species.
 Dr. Schmidt describes their sting as “caustic and burning” with a “distinctly bitter aftertaste.”
 He goes on to say the sting is “like spilling a beaker of Hydrochloric acid on a paper cut.”
 Burning, bitter paper cuts?
 You can count us out.

 Pain Level 4 – Pepsis Wasp